caffeine-overload/anti_prop/README.md

      1.7.2 Calling any criticism of the CCP racist

      1.7.3 Claiming the protestors are motivated by racism against mainland Chinese people (covered by point 1.2.5)

+ 1.8 Claiming that the Declaration of the Hong Kong Provisional Government is equivalent to a declaration of independence